sagittariusHere/portfolio/README.md

 This is a **monorepo** for my personal developer **portfolio**, structured to include both frontend and backend projects.

+## Live Demo

+Check out the live version: https://portfolio-one-sigma-71.vercel.app/

+This is my personal portfolio site built with React and TypeScript.
+Right now, it showcases my information, but I’m planning to make it fully customizable, so anyone can clone it, update their details, and deploy for a professional portfolio in minutes.

+Stay tuned for updates!

 ## Structure

 portfolio/